LogFlames/CHAINS-Shared-Memory-Protection-in-a-Multi-tenant-JVM/README.md

 ## 3. Number of classes in the minimal subset

 In the article it says they used static code analysis for this algorithm.
-I tried to find a tool which could do this analysis with java classes but was not able to find a ready tool, so I decided to do the algorithm in runtime with java refelct.
+I tried to find a tool which could do this analysis with java classes but was not able to find a ready tool, so I decided to do the algorithm in runtime with java reflect.

 I ran the experiment in JDK 11.0.12.u7-1 which I was able to install from the archlinux archive.
-The reason I was not able to run it using all versions to compare was that it didn't find the `jdk.internal.misc.SharedSecrets` class if run from the compressed archive.
+The versions downloaded from oracle's archive didn't find the class `jdk.internal.misc.SharedSecrets`.

-When it was time to code the expansion algorithm there were some issues.
+It was then time to code the expansion algorithm, but here I had to do way more guesswork.
 There are many components you can take into consideration.
 Given that you have a class you can iterate through and add all linked:

 * Fields
 * Methods